JakeD520/Lucian/03_Episodes/S01E01/Scene 1.md

 Her gaze lingers.
 Then slowly, she looks back to the tapestry.

-**CUT TO: ECU – THE TAPESTRY'S EDGE.**
+**CUT TO: ECU – PANEL 26.**

-The embroidery stops abruptly.
-Mid-battle.
-Loose threads dangle, unfinished.
-Fraying.
+A divine hand reaching from the sky.

 (HOLD.)

+She glances toward Lyra across the gallery.
+Distant now.
+Still humming.

 **FADE TO BLACK.**